 The automation that comes with a B2B payment processor means that the speed of processing invoices is increased.
 You pay your clients faster and they pay you quicker too.
-No longer would you have to wait so long to be paid for work that you have already done.
+You won't have to wait so long to be paid for work that you have already done.

-Modern B2B payment solutions provide full visibility into payments.
-They also integrate with existing accounting tools that you may already have e.g. QuickBooks.
-It is now much easier to analyze your spending data allowing you to take advantage of payment discounts.
+If you've picked the right B2B payment solutions, they should provide full visibility into payments.
+They should also integrate with existing accounting tools that you may already have, e.g., QuickBooks.
+With the appropriate B2B payments integration system, it becomes much easier to analyze your spending data allowing you to take advantage of payment discounts.
 The lack of paper also makes auditing easier while also being good for the environment.

-With the large number of payment mediums available and the variation in payment preference of companies, it’s become a real challenge for the B2B payment landscape.
+The large number of payment mediums available and the variation in payment preference of companies, have become a real challenge for the B2B payment landscape.
 Accepting digital payments gives your customers an additional way to pay which is a lot more convenient for all.
 It also improves the customer experience and increases your likelihood of getting paid faster.

 Payment processors such as CardConnect are PCI compliant.
-Security, therefore, is top priority and many have a team of developers and data analysts to rapidly detect intrusions.
+Security, is a top priority so you should be looking for a payment provider with a team of developers and data analysts to rapidly detect intrusions.

 What should I look for in a B2B payment platform?

 As modern B2B payment solutions provide a better way forward than the traditional approach, it’s time to try and find the right one for you.
 As with anything, it’s important to do your due diligence and research to find the right payment processor for you.
 Below are 4 things that you must look out for when picking your B2B payment platform: